funnelferry/theatre-api/README.md

 ## API Endpoints

-### 1. Get all theaters
+### 1. Get all theatre

 - Endpoint: `/theatres`
 - Method: GET
-- Description: Returns a list of all theaters in the city.
+- Description: Returns a list of all theatre in the city.

 ### 2. Get movies and showtimes for a theatre (next 7 days)

 - Endpoint: `/theatres/:id/movies`
 - Method: GET
-- Description: Returns the movies and showtimes for a specific theater for the next 7 days.
+- Description: Returns the movies and showtimes for a specific theatre for the next 7 days.

-### 3. Fetch showtimes for a theater for the next 7 days
+### 3. Fetch showtimes for a theatre for the next 7 days

-- Endpoint: `/theatres/:theaterId/showtimes/next-7-days`
+- Endpoint: `/theatres/:theatreId/showtimes/next-7-days`
 - Method: GET
-- Description: Returns the showtimes for a specific theater for the next 7 days.
+- Description: Returns the showtimes for a specific theatre for the next 7 days.

-### 4. Fetch showtimes for a theater for a specific date
+### 4. Fetch showtimes for a theatre for a specific date

-- Endpoint: `/theatres/:theaterId/showtimes/:date`
+- Endpoint: `/theatres/:theatreId/showtimes/:date`
 - Method: GET
-- Description: Returns the showtimes for a specific theater on a given date.
+- Description: Returns the showtimes for a specific theatre on a given date.

 ### 5. Book a seat for a specific showtime